 Conduct range-wide surveys in order to generate an improved population estimate.
 Closely monitor rates of habitat loss and degradation within the species's range.
 Protect the species by law, but manage awareness to avoid encouraging trapping (van Balen et al. 2013).
 Protect any remaining substantial fragments of suitable habitat not already covered by a designation.
 Increase and improve enforcement measures in protected areas within the species's range (see van Balen et al. 2013).
 Intensify awareness-raising activities within and around protected areas to reduce trapping pressure and encroachment, and amongst the wider public to discourage trade in the species (see van Balen et al. 2013).
 List the species in international trade management agreements.

 Habitat loss likely caused a considerable decline over the course of the previous century and its results have enabled trappers to access the majority of the population.
 On Java, most forest below 1,000 m, and in some areas up to 1,500 m, has been cleared, which is suspected to have caused serious declines in this species’s population (van Balen et al. 2013).
+And whilst deforestation across Western Java has marginalized in recent years, with the bulk of forest loss occurring prior to 2000, forest coverage remains low at 5,234 km2 in area (Higginbottom et al. 2019).
 Habitat and loss and degradation is driven primarily by agricultural expansion, logging and mining.

 Cikananga Conservation Breeding Centre (category and featured image)